Season |

 In 2024, Colorado implemented some changes to the percentage of tags that they offer to nonresidents for some hunts.
 Going from up to 35% of permits to down to 25% of permits, we saw an increase in point creep for a lot of those hunts.
 It’s more important this year than ever to understand how and why point creep happens.

 No matter how you define it, the tools in your Insider account can help you uncover these hidden gems.
-To get started, consider the archery, muzzleloader and new first rifle seasons, which often allow you to hunt the same deer as those sought after, hard-to-draw rifle seasons, but with far fewer points.
+To get started, consider the archery, muzzleloader, and first rifle seasons, which often allow you to hunt the same deer as those sought after, hard-to-draw rifle seasons, but with far fewer points.
 This also gives you more chances to hunt, allowing you to become familiar with specific areas.
 Additionally, some hunts available as a second choice present excellent opportunities that many hunters may not even realize exist.
+They might be more difficult hunts, but you're still hunting a unit that holds big deer, you just might need to adjust your tactics a bit.

 2025 maximum preference points for deer: 36